giwankim/til/kotlin/kia/05-lambdas.md

 ## Lambdas with receivers: with, apply, and also

-_Lambdas with receivers_ call methods of a different object in its lambda body without any additional qualifiers.
+_Lambdas with receivers_ are lambdas that allow you to directly call methods on a special receiver object.

+The `with` standard library function ...

 ### Performing multiple operations on the same object: with